tangrams/glmTile/README.md

 ## 3D Labels experiments

 The main trick is a 2D projection of the geometry to place the text.
-Like HUD layer between the 3D geometry and the camera.
+Like a HUD layer between the 3D geometry and the camera.

 ![projection](images/projection.png)